particle-iot/particle-workshops/content/docs/ch2.md

 }
 ```

 `Paticle.function()` Handlers must follow a precise function signature that returns an int and takes a single `String`, which can be used to pass additional information along with the function call.
-We don't need this parameter at the moment, but we'll still need to include it in the signature.
+We don't need this parameter at the moment, but we still need to include it in the signature.

 In the handler, we're checking the value of the `isBlueOn` variable to determine if the light is on.
 If it is, we turn it off, otherwise, we turn it on.
 Then, we set `isBlueOn` to reflect the change and return a `1` to indicate success.